Comprehensive S.W.O.T Analysis of Yamaha

 SWOT-Analysis-of-Yamaha-IIDE

-Yamaha Motor began manufacture of its first product, the YA-1, in 1955, under the leadership of Genichi Kawakami, the company’s founder and first president.
+Yamaha Motor began manufacturing of its first product, the YA-1, in 1955, under the leadership of Genichi Kawakami, the company’s founder and first president.
 In its division, the 125cc motorcycle won the 3rd Mount Fuji Ascent Race.

 In addition, the company engages in the import and sale of a variety of items, as well as the development of tourist enterprises and the management of leisure, recreational, and related services.
 Yamaha has the world’s second-biggest motorbike sales and the world’s largest water vehicle sales.